 TESOL Trainers provides professional development that empowers and inspires teachers.
 Participants in our teacher training sessions not only leave with a solid understanding of the content.
 They also leave with the ability to integrate the PD's content into their teaching practices.

 No matter what you are teaching, one thing is certain: a well-crafted lesson is also a well-scaffolded lesson.
 When teachers don't scaffold, some learners may finish successfully, but most only find frustration.
-In addition to the students feeling like they will never "get it", the teachers are left feeling frustrated that their students aren't rising the the challenge.
+In addition to the students feeling like they will never "get it", the teachers are left feeling frustrated that their students aren't rising to the challenge.

 The Gradual Release of Responsibility is an approach to scaffolding a lesson's content in order to make it more accessible to students.
 The This method of structuring teaching and learning in the classroom has four stages (See Below).